Edeboviken and outlying water

 Oxygen conditions and chemical oxygen demand

-Measurements taken during the period 2013-2016 show good oxygen conditions and a high status in both Edeboviken and the outlying waters.
-Oxygen conditions were also consistently good in stratified conditions in 2016.
-Hallsta is the source of around 33 per cent of the chemical oxygen demand (COD) in Edeboviken.
+Measurements taken during the period 2015–2017 show generally good oxygen conditions and a high status in both Edeboviken and the outlying waters.
+During stratified conditions over the summer of 2015, low but not critical oxygen conditions were recorded in the deep water of Edeboviken and Galtfjärden.
+Oxygen conditions in the bottom water were good throughout 2016 and 2017, including during stratified conditions.
+As in previous years (2015–2016), low oxygen levels were measured in the surface water in inner Edeboviken.
+Hallsta is the source of around 39 per cent of the chemical oxygen demand (COD) in Edeboviken, which is the same as in the previous year.

 Bottom fauna and rooted vegetation

 A survey of rooted vegetation takes place every three years, with the most recent conducted in 2017.
-The survey indicates poor to moderate status at the three stations visited in Edeboviken, good status in Galtfjärden and high status in Singöfjärden.
+The survey indicates poor to moderate status at the three stations visited in Edeboviken, moderate to good status in Galtfjärden and good to high status in Singöfjärden.
 Compared with the last survey (2014), the situation is judged to remain unchanged.

 A survey of fish health is carried out every five years.
+The most recent survey, conducted in 2013, showed an improvement in the health status of fish in Edeboviken compared with their status in the previous surveys (2003, 2008).
 The next survey is due in 2018.